 Figure 6.
 Locality Maoling (φ = 340 20´ 18´´, λ = 1080 34´11´´) on image where the border line between the low and high resolution was just east of the pyramid – compare to Figures 2c or 7a. © Google Earth and 2008 Europe Technologies, Digital Globe and TerraMetrics.
 Now the whole scene has the high resolution (see Figures 2c and 7a).

-Figures 7a,b show north-east side of the same pyramid on a slant view arranged by Google Earth tools.
-By this way we demonstrate maximum resolution achievable and available via Google Earth today.
+Figures 7a,b show the northeast side of the same pyramid on a slant view arranged by Google Earth tools.
+By this way, we demonstrate maximum resolution achievable and available via Google Earth today.
 We can see individual bushes or steps (at other pyramids) on a pyramid.
 The same is true nowadays for the whole area of Xi´an and many places in Mesoamerica but certainly not yet for the whole territory of these countries.